Enhance your offices connection with the garden by adding a deck or veranda

 A veranda running along the front wall is a key design of traditional style garden office buildings.
 Because traditional designs commonly feature a pitched roof, this lends itself to be extended beyond the front wall to create a covered seating area.

 Another key feature of a traditional style veranda is the balustrade which is fitted around the deck.
 Commonly this is made up of painted wooden spindles.
-The addition of the balustrade gives this Garden Affairs office a lot of charm.

 Depending on the depth of the veranda, using a balustrade can create a confined space for seating.
 Because of this, many people ditch the balustrade.
 As we can see with this Smart Garden Offices design, the veranda still has a lot of character, but with a more spacious feel.